 Blackpool North Pier Tramway was a single 891mm (2ft 11ins) gauge track 250 metres (820ft) long operated with a 3-car diesel unit.

 The tramway opened in 1991 and closed in 2004 as it was expensive to operate, served only half of the pier length and the tram could not be adapted to meet disability access requirements.
-The tram was replaced by a land train.

 Photo copyright Geoffrey Tribe